HPCBio/EBP/scripts/scaffolding/README_scaffolding.md

 # 2. Dependencies

+- This step should be run after purging duplicates

 - ARCS 1.2.1 https://github.com/bcgsc/arcs

 - LINKS  1.8

-- makeTSVfile.py  a sript that is provided in this repo
+- makeTSVfile.py  a script that is provided in this repo

 - BEDTools 2.28.0